Gennaro Maria Sarnelli: Life

 In June 1733 he travelled to Scala to aid a friend at a mission at Ravello and he met up with and became one of the earliest companions to Liguori in founding the Redemptorists which he joined in 1733.
 The pair worked together and gave missions along the coast of Amalfi from 1735 to April 1736 (Easter; missions in Salerno and Amalfi) when Sarnelli's health started to decline.
 He had to return to Naples where he spent the next decade in a poor apartment with one religious as a companion.
-In 1841 he prepared for the planned canonical visitation of Cardinal Giuseppe Spinelli and participated in missions at Casali.
+In 1741 he prepared for the planned canonical visitation of Cardinal Giuseppe Spinelli and participated in missions at Casali.
 Having become aware of the rampant corruption of young women, he decided to direct all his work against prostitution.
 But doing this work earned him threats from the criminal element that made profit from this.
 In April 1744 he stopped preaching altogether because his health became so dire.

 Sarnelli died at 10:00am on 30 June 1744.
 His old friend Liguori was present at his bedside and noted a sweet odour that remained in the room even long after Sarnelli was buried; the religious Francesco Tartaglione and the novice Francisco Romito were also present.
 His brother Domenico was so overcome with emotion he did not want to leave the room where his brother's remains were.
 He was buried on 2 July 1744 in the parish church of Santa Maria dell'Aiuto in Naples (in the San Nicola chapel) though later reinterred in the Redemptorist church of Santi Alfonso e Antonio at Tarsia in Naples.
 His remains were moved again on 25 October 1994 to the Redemptorist church of La Santissima Trinità in Ciorani.

 Beatification

-The beatification cause opened in the Naples archdiocese with Cardinal Sisto Riario Sforza opening the informative process in 1861 which later concluded at an unspecified stage.
+The beatification cause opened in the Naples archdiocese with Cardinal Sisto Riario Sforza opening the informative process in 1861.
 The formal introduction to the cause came under Pope Pius IX on 3 December 1874 and Sarnelli became titled as a Servant of God.
 The confirmation of his life of heroic virtue allowed for Pope Pius X to name him as Venerable on 2 December 1906.

 Sarnelli's beatification depended on one miraculous healing to be verified and approved.
 One such case was investigated in a diocesan process with the Congregation for the Causes of Saints validating the process and receiving all the medical documents.
 The medical experts consulting the C.C.S. approved this case on 1 June 1995 as did the theologians on 13 October 1995 and the C.C.S. on 5 December 1995.
 Pope John Paul II issued his approval to this miracle on 12 January 1996 and beatified Sarnelli in Saint Peter's Square on 12 May 1996.

 The current postulator for this cause is the Redemptorist priest Antonio Marrazzo.